 If that comes as a surprise to you, you’re not alone.
 Truth is, “renters insurance” doesn’t exactly sound like insurance for your phone, bike, jewelry, and clothes, both in and out of your home.

-It’s no wonder only 41% of renters are insured, according to the Insurance Information Institute.
-But it turns out, there are tons of hidden benefits when it comes to renters insurance, especially for college students venturing out on their own for the first time.
+Perhaps more people are turning on to renters insurance because it turns out that it comes with tons of hidden benefits when it comes to renters insurance, especially for college students venturing out on their own for the first time.

 So we did your homework for you, and answered your most common questions around getting renters insurance in college.
 Here’s what’s covered: